 “Treat the earth well: it was not given to you by your parents, it was loaned to you by your children.
 We do not inherit the Earth from our Ancestors, we borrow it from our Children.”Legendary Lakota chief Crazy Horse

 Crazy Horse was born Čháŋ Óhaŋ, which means “Among the Trees,” and “One with Nature.”
-He was a visionary, a Lakota chief, and a revered and remembered leader who sought to safeguard the traditions and principles of his people.
+He was a visionary and a revered and remembered leader who sought to safeguard the traditions and principles of his people.
 He fought hard for peace in the land he loved.
-“Fought for peace,” sounds like a contradiction… as was the fact that the brave warrior was stabbed in the back as he walked away from conflict.
-(He had left his reservation without permission, delivering his tuberculosis-ridden wife to her parents, and was subsequently arrested and accused of mounting a rebellion.)
-Crazy Horse was a fierce and capable defender, with visions and dreams of peace.
+“Fought for peace” sounds like a contradiction; so too was the fact that the brave warrior was stabbed in the back as he walked away from conflict.
+(As the story goes, he left his reservation without permission to deliver his tuberculosis-ridden wife to her parents and, in doing so, was arrested and accused of mounting a rebellion.)
+Crazy Horse was a fierce and capable defender with visions and dreams of peace.

-Today, I was discussing with a friend my interest in Native American wisdom.
+Today, I was discussing my interest in Native American wisdom with a friend.
 She texted, “Who knew you had inner Indian?”
-My response?
-“I did!
-I spent most of my childhood in the woods behind my house, and Pocahontas was my favorite nickname ever.”
+My response: “I did!
+I spent most of my childhood in the woods behind my house… and Pocahontas was my favorite nickname.”

-Growing up, we all knew what “walk like an Indian” meant, (today it is erased from the Internet.)
-It is done quietly, listening, connected to nature.
-(Mindfulness; the Native Americans were there first!)
+Growing up, we all knew what “walk like an Indian” meant.
+(Today, it is erased from the Internet.)
+It’s about being quiet, listening, connecting to nature.
+Mindfulness: the Native Americans were there first!

-I have always been fascinated by native tradition.
+I have always been fascinated by a few tenets of native tradition.

-First, as story tellers; the reverence for the elderly, and the passing along of tradition and experience.
+First, storytelling, the reverence for the elderly, and the passing along of tradition and experience.
 Second, the rites of passage from adolescence to adulthood.
 A wise counselor I know works with young men and their families, coaching them as they move through growing pains.
-He points out that the Native Americans taught their children well, and then launched them with conviction and ceremony.
-Modern young Americans spend ten years fumbling without direction, with no clear launch plan.
-I also admire the native reverence for women, who are honored as the spiritual centers of the family, and supported in their care taking rolls across the generations.
-And then, of course, their connection to our true love, Mother Earth.
+He notes that the Native Americans first taught their children well and then launched them with conviction and ceremony.
+Now, young Americans spend ten years fumbling without direction or any clear launch plan.
+Third, I admire the native reverence for women, who are honored as the spiritual centers of the family and supported in their care-taking roles across generations.
+Fourth, of course, is connection to our true love, Mother Earth.

 Recently, I came across “The Ten Commandments of the Native American Indians.”
-Not sure the origin, but I think they rock.
+I’m not sure of the origin, but I think they rock.